wjzhengsh/blockchain/howto/ibp-console-smart-contracts.md

 ***[Is this page helpful?
 Tell us.](https://www.surveygizmo.com/s3/4501493/IBM-Blockchain-Documentation)***

+## Sample network tutorial series
+{: #ibp-console-smart-contracts-structure}

+This three-part tutorial series takes you through the process of creating and interconnecting a relatively simple, multi-node {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network by using the console to deploy a network into your Kubernetes cluster and installing and instantiating a smart contract.

+* [Build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) guides you through the process of hosting a network by creating an orderer and peer.
+* [Join a network tutorial](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to a channel.
+* **Deploy a smart contract on the network** This current tutorial provides information on how to write a smart contract and deploy it on your network.

+You can use the steps in these tutorials to build a network with multiple organizations in one cluster for the purposes of development and testing.
+Use the **Build a network** tutorial if you want to found a blockchain consortium by creating an orderer node and adding organizations.
+Use the **Join a network** tutorial to connect a peer to the network.
+Following the tutorials with different consortium members allows you to create a truly **distributed** blockchain network.

+This final tutorial is meant to show how to create and package a smart contract, how to install the smart contract on a peer, and how to instantiate the smart contract on a channel. .

 A smart contract is the code, sometimes referred to as chaincode, that allows you to read and update data on the blockchain ledger.
 A smart contract can turn business logic into an executable program agreed to and verified by all members of a blockchain network.
 This tutorial is the third part in the [sample network tutorial series](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network-sample-tutorial) and describes how to deploy smart contracts to start transactions in the blockchain network.
 The previous two tutorials describe how to create components in the {{site.data.keyword.blockchainfull_notm}} Platform console and connect them to components that are created in other clusters to create a truly **distributed** blockchain network
 {:shortdesc}